badlydrawnrob/python-playground/README.md

 > **Elm has FAR superior types and error messaging**, which really save you when refactoring.
 > Python by default, doesn't.
 Python's error messaging makes you crazy!

-For example:
+For example, with Python:

 1. Typing is ugly and off by default.
-2. Concepts like `None` and `Optional` require a different mindset.
+2. Concepts like `None` and `Optional` require a different mindset to `Maybe`.
 3. **A good REPL and helpful error messages are a god-send for refactoring.**
 4. Python magic like `@decorators` and `extra='keyword arguments` don't exist in Haskell.